ksjh/LEDneon/README.md

 - [`outline7seg.scad`](outline7seg.scad): generate outlines for large seven segment displays
 - [`sevensegcube.scad`](sevensegcube.scad): a cube with slots for pieces of LED neon as segments of a 7-segment display
 - [`sevensegplate.scad`](sevensegplate.scad): a plate with slots for pieces of LED neon as segments of a 7-segment display
+- [`sevensegdigit.scad`](sevensegdigit.scad): a set of connected slots for one digit of a 7-segment display
 - [`include/shapes2D.scad`](include/shapes2D.scad): creates simple 2D shapes for extruding, can be included in own projects
 - [`include/LEDneon.scad`](include/LEDneon.scad): creates the LED neon frames from 2D shapes, can be included in own projects
 - [`graphics/`](graphics/): contains an example BCDC logo vectorized from the [bigclive.com](http://bigclive.com/merch.htm) website